Scroll to Find Term

 an omniscient narrator knows everything about the events and the characters

-words that sound like the sound they mean: buzz
+words that sound like the sound they mean.
+"Buzz" is an example of a buzzing sound.

 poetry that does not follow any specific pattern of form, rhyme, or meter